apache/jackrabbit-oak/oak-doc/src/site/markdown/osgi_config.md

 repository.home (string) - tarmk
 : A path on the file system where repository data will be stored.
 The Segment Store persists its data in a subdirectory of `repository.home` named `segmentstore`.
+The provided path can be relative or absolute.
+If a relative path is provided, it is handled according to the definition of relative path as specified by `java.io.File`.
+Placeholders of any kind in the path are not supported.

 tarmk.mode (string) - 64
 : The architecture model.